 Housing Works (126 Crosby Street) is the bookstore/café arm of a vital New York City nonprofit that emerged in 1990 to address the twin crises of AIDS and homelessness.
 The bookstore’s stock of new and used books and music is donated, the staff comprises volunteers, and all proceeds support the efforts of the mothership, which is the largest community-based AIDS organization in the United States.
 Housing Works also hosts book- and music-related events—parties go on there year-round—and it’s a quiet, refreshing oasis when you’re stuck among the shopping hoards of SoHo and need to remember what a book feels like in your hand.

 Some other book institutions (or institutions in the making) not to be overlooked: 192 Books (192 Tenth Avenue) in Chelsea, Shakespeare & Co.
-(716 Broadway in Greenwich Village, 137 East Twenty-Third Street in Gramercy, 939 Lexington Avenue on the Upper East Side, and 150 Campus Road in Brooklyn), Posman Books (the Grand Central Station and Chelsea Market locations), and East Village Books & Records (99 Saint Mark’s Place), which features a scruffy but excellent, quirky used selection, a prodigious two-dollar book rack, and late hours.
-(Another happy personal moment occurred when I spotted a dog-eared copy of my first novel sitting comfortably on East Village Book’s "Anti-This-Establishment" shelf.)
+(939 Lexington Avenue on the Upper East Side), Posman Books (the Chelsea Market and Rockefeller Center locations), and East Village Books & Records (99 Saint Mark’s Place), which features a scruffy but excellent, quirky used selection, a prodigious two-dollar book rack, and late hours.
+(Another happy personal moment occurred when I spotted a dog-eared copy of my first novel sitting comfortably on East Village Book’s “Anti-This-Establishment” shelf.)

 Places to Write and Spot Other Writers